nuo-lang/www/src/if.md

-# if / else / elseif
+# if / else / else if

 ```
 if true {